fpdavis/MarquesasServer/MarqueServer/README.md

   This should not be an issue in most cases.
 * Added opton for Secure port number.
 * Added ability to enable or disable each of the ports.

+* Added API Interface for retrieving StateManager information.
+* Removed unused files.
+* Centered the status form.
+* Added communications pathway between ISystemMenuItemPlugin and ISystemEventsPlugin for starting and stopping the server using MarquesasHttpServerInstance.RunningServer.
+* Updated PluginAppSettings.cs to store newly added App.config settings instead of displaying a warning.